vmarchaud/servicectl/README.md

 ## API

 `servicectl` defines a common service definition as well as common init system API ([here](https://github.com/vmarchaud/servicectl/tree/master/src/types)) and implements them for each backend ([here](https://github.com/vmarchaud/servicectl/tree/master/src/backends/)).
-You could totally use it as an API, i would advise to check how the cli commands are interacting with it [here](https://github.com/vmarchaud/servicectl/tree/master/src/cli/)
+You could totally use it as an API, I would advise to check how the CLI commands are interacting with it [here](https://github.com/vmarchaud/servicectl/tree/master/src/cli/)

 Note that the initial version of `servicectl` only includes support for `systemd`, if you need to use it on another init system please open an issue if your use-case.